fread-ink/ebook-paginator/README.md

-Work-in-progress in-browser javascript library that consumes an HTML file and displays it one page at a time.
+An in-browser javascript library that consumes an HTML file and displays it one page at a time.
+Useful for reading ebooks.
 This library focuses on fast performance (especially in WebKit) and low memory consumption (usable on systems with 256 MB ram).

-A (probably outdated) demo is [hosted here](https://juul.io/paginator-nice/).

-Pressing `space` progresses to the next page or `b` for previous.
-You can also press `t` to start a synchronous test to calculate the page boundaries.
-Open the console to see the timing measurement.

-Here are the pagination times for a 400 page document for various browsers done on an i5-2520M CPU @ 2.50GHz:

-* Chromium 78: 1.0 seconds
-* Firefox 71: 2.1 seconds
-* Epiphany (WebKit2GTK): 2.5 seconds
+An example is in `example/`.
+Build it with `npm run build`.
 You need to host the code on a web server since browsers consider two files loaded from the filesystem to be from different domains and thus does not allow accessing the sample ebook chapter html file.

-Currently doesn't take into account page resizing, scrolling or font size changes, so reload after changing any of that.
+The example doesn't take into account page resizing, scrolling or font size changes, so reload after changing any of that.

 # API

 Create an element (e.g. a <div>) with a specified height where you want the content to appear, then:

 ```
-const paginator = new Paginator(pageID, opts);
+const paginator = new Paginator(pageID, {});
 await paginator.load(contentURI);
 ```

 Where `pageID` is the `id=` of the element and `contentURI` is the URI of an HTML document you want to show one page at a time inside your `pageID` element.